 - Support students with managing their safety

 EMERGENCIES: This online disclosure form is not an emergency response service.
-If you or someone else is in immediate danger, or if emergency assistance is required: CALL 999.
+If you or someone else is in immediate danger, or if emergency assistance is required, and you are in the UK: CALL 999.

 If you are on university premises, you should also call the university emergency number 01273 642222 to inform site staff.